Sockets - page of object PmRoot

 Global configuration of the communication by sockets.
 Definition of groups within them the communication will proceed.
 The groups are divided into SERVERS

-Communication defied on this page is considered obsolete
+Communication defined on this page is considered obsolete

 and it is recommended to to use commnication based on the PmComm